eXascaleInfolab/TSM-Bench/reproducibility/README.md

 sh repro_generation_performance.sh
 ```

-- The runtimes and plots will be written to the `results/generation/` folder.
+- The runtimes and plots will be written to `results/generation/experiment_{i}.png`.

 ___
 ## [Figure 10] Compression Performance (takes ~ 6 hours)